DMoenks/azure-ad-license-status/README.md

 :heavy_check_mark: Defender for Office 365 P1/P2 based on protected Exchange Online recipients

-:x: Intune Device based on devices managed by Intune and used by unlicensed users
+:heavy_check_mark: Intune Device based on devices managed by Intune and used by unlicensed users

 ### 2.2 User level